theblakelalonde/theblakelalonde/README.md

 ### 💻 Personal Projects

+- 🏈 College Football Pick'em - React + ASP.NET Core app where friends compete picking game winners against the spread, powered by live ESPN data
-- ❄️ Snowflake Discord Bot - Personal Discord bot that helps maintain my community Discord server
+- 💬 Discord Bot - Python bot that generates richer Twitter/X and Instagram embeds; running daily in a server with 90+ members
 - 🖥️ Personal Website

+---

 ### 📫 How to Reach Me